TracecatHQ/tracecat/README.md

 ## Partner With Us

 Tracecat is now open to MDRs and MSSPs.
-[Sign-up](https://tracecat.com/#deal) over at our website or [book a call](https://calendly.com/meet-tracecat) with one of our cofounders.
+[Sign up](https://tracecat.com/#deal) over at our website or [book a call](https://calendly.com/meet-tracecat) with one of our cofounders.